 NoteIf this option is selected to prevent multiple logins from one IP address, the IP address is stored in the database for this purpose and compared with the IP addresses of the subsequent login attempts.
 The IP addresses stored in the database are only read out for comparison purposes but are never explicitly displayed to the users.
 Upon completion of the attendance recording, all IP addresses are deleted within 24 hours.

 - Then click on "Add" to create the session or multiple sessions with the configurations you have made.
 They will then be displayed in the "Sessions" tab.

 In the "Sessions" tab you can see an overview of the sessions created so far, filterable by all sessions, all past appointments, months, weeks, or days.
 You can edit the sessions at any time, for example, to assign an individual password for sessions or to adjust descriptions, dates, and times.

 - To edit a session, click the gear icon of the corresponding session in the "Actions" column.
 You will then be taken to the settings page for the session and can make the desired adjustments.

 - To change only the duration of one or more sessions at a time, check the corresponding checkboxes to the right of the sessions.
 Then select "Change duration" from the "Select" drop-down menu at the bottom and confirm with "OK".
 On the following page, enter the new end time for the selected sessions and confirm with "Change".

 - To delete multiple sessions at once, select the corresponding checkboxes to the right of the sessions.
-Then select "Delete" from the "Select" drop-down menu at the bottom and click OK afterwards.
+Then select "Delete" from the "Select" drop-down menu at the bottom and click OK afterward.
 After confirming the security request with "Next", the selected sessions will be permanently deleted.